Hierarchical memories: Simulating quantum LDPC codes with local gates: Background Notation

 Consider a family of $\dsl n,k,d, \Delta_q, \Delta_g \dsr$ quantum LDPC codes $\{\cQ_n\}$ where $k = \rho \cdot n$ for some constant $\rho > 0$ and distance $d = \Theta(n^{\delta})$ for some $\delta > 0$.
 Suppose qubits are subject to the following errors: \begin{enumerate} \item the input state is subject to locally decaying errors with failure rate per qubit $\pin$. \item the syndrome-extraction circuit is subject to locally decaying faults with failure rate per gate $\pphys$. \end{enumerate} We restate a result from Gottesman \cite{gottesman2014fault} (Theorem 4) which guarantees the existence of a threshold for arbitrary LDPC codes.
 In this construction, we require $r = d(n)$ rounds of syndrome extraction.
 After syndrome extraction, the (imperfect) syndromes are processed by a minimum-weight decoder $\dec$.
 We do not describe the decoder in detail here and merely note that it exists.
 For generic LDPC codes, the minimum-weight decoder is not necessarily efficient.

 There exist $\qin$, $\qround$ in the interval $(0,1]$ such that when

 the following is true.

-The minimum-weight decoder $\dec$ yields a correction such that: \begin{enumerate} \item the final state is recoverable by an ideal recovery operator $\cR_{\cQ}$ with probability at least to $1-p_{\cQ}(n)$ where $ p_{\cQ}(n) := \exp[-\Theta(d(n))]$. \item the physical qubits have residual errors that are described by a locally decaying error model with failure rate at most $\pround$. \end{enumerate} The first condition guarantees that the probability of logical failure falls exponentially with the distance of the code.
+The minimum-weight decoder $\dec$ yields a correction such that: \begin{enumerate} \item the final state is recoverable by an ideal recovery operator $\cR_{\cQ}$ with probability at least to $1-p_{\cQ}(n)$ where $ p_{\cQ}(n) := \exp[-\Theta(d(n))]$.
+To be precise, $p_{\cQ}(n)$ is the probability of failure \emph{per round of syndrome extraction}. \item the physical qubits have residual errors that are described by a locally decaying error model with failure rate at most $\pround$. \end{enumerate} The first condition guarantees that the probability of logical failure falls exponentially with the distance of the code.
 It is worth noting that we declare a logical failure if \emph{any} logical qubit fails.
 This is \emph{qualitatively} different from codes that only encode a constant number of qubits.

 The second condition on the residual error is not what is in the theorem statement of Theorem 4 of \cite{gottesman2014fault}; however, the proof implies it.
 For sufficiently low values of $\pphys$, it guarantees that we can continue to perform error correction for arbitrarily many rounds (conditioned on no logical errors).
 In other words, we require $\pround < \pin$.